Neurology - Epilepsy Surgery

 Who should I contact for advice or support?

-You can speak directly to your Neurologist, Neurosurgeon, Epilepsy Specialist Nurse or Neuropsychologist.
-We can complete the contact details at the start of this booklet at your appointments.
+You can speak to your Neurologist, Neurosurgeon, Epilepsy Specialist Nurse or Neuropsychologist.
+We can complete the contact details at the start of this leaflet at your appointments.

 The Epilepsy Nurse Specialist is available to give you advice and support over the telephone.